cslarsen/mersenne-twister/README.md

     $ make clean check

 You'll see if this implementation runs faster than the reference non-SIMD Mersenne Twister.

-On an older Intel Core i7 (my machine), the output looks like
-this:
+On an older Intel Core i7 (my machine), using clang 4 (I think) the output looks like this:

     $ ./test-mt 20
     Testing Mersenne Twister with reference implementation
       * Pass 1/2  OK
       * Pass 2/2  OK

     Timing our implementation (best times over 20 passes) ...
       1.0321990s